 - Opening Hours of Tamu Muhibbah Market: 24 hours

 Miri, just like many cities in Malaysia can be explored through its delicacies and street food.
-There are various cuisines that you can dine at Miri, both local and international.
-But the best way to explore this city and the Malaysian culture through food is by checking out hawker food stalls as they have in Penang.
+There are various cuisines that you can dine on at Miri, both local and international.
+But the best way to explore this city and the Malaysian culture through food is by checking out hawker food stalls.
 Your money will go a lot further, and let you try heaps of different dishes.

 Miri has a diverse culture with locals that trace their heritage to many places in the world such as China, India, and Europe.
 This leads to an abundance of choices when it comes to food.
 The top street dishes to look in Miri for are char kway teow, different kinds of mee, seafood, curries, satay, and lots of barbeque dishes.

 Map of Things to Do in Miri

 You can see the full map of things to do in Miri here.

 There are some great places to stay in Miri– here’s our pick of the luxury places to stay in Miri, mid-range places to stay in Miri, and budget accommodation in Miri.